ChenReuven/exercise-2bepc/server-mongoose/README.md

 -- Server Design --
-1. define domain/entities and modules
+1. define domain/entities and connection and modules
 2. define use cases (domain services)
 3. Controllers -> Mongoose
+    - Apis that represent the use case and operate on the mongoose DB

 -- Entities/Domains --